Lab Members

 Senior Lab Members

+A headshot of Anne Marie Crinnion.
+She is looking at the camera and smiling.
 Anne Marie Crinnion is a Ph.D. student in Psychology.
 Some of her past research focused on computational modeling of acoustic cues.
 Currently, she is interested in how top-down information is integrated with lower-level acoustic information, from neural, computational, and behavioral perspectives.
 She received an A.B. from Harvard University in 2020, where she worked on object and letter processing.

+A headshot of Naomi Sellers.
+She is looking at the camera and smiling.
+There is a large tree behind her.
 Naomi Sellers is a Ph.D. student is Psychology who is interested in how input prediction and language error processing offer ways to study the intersection between language production and comprehension, and in how these processes vary across individuals.
 With a desire for clinical application, she wonders if language errors could give unique insights not only as a bridge between production and comprehension, but also as a bridge between normative and impaired language processing.
 She received a B.A. in Linguistics and in English from Regis University in 2018.

-Portia Washington is a Ph.D. student in Psychology who is interested in how both auditory and written language comprehension are affected after individuals experience brain injuries, particularly strokes.
+A headshot of Portia Washington.
+She is looking directly into the camera and smiling Portia Washington is a Ph.D. student in Psychology who is interested in how both auditory and written language comprehension are affected after individuals experience brain injuries, particularly strokes.
 She hopes to explore the ongoing role of neuroplasticity during the later stages of post-stroke recovery.
 As a McNair alum she is passionate about pursuing culturally responsive questions, and serving the greater community through research.
 She received a B.S. in Psychology from the University of North Carolina at Greensboro in 2021, where she worked on syntax and bilingual processing.

 Undergraduate Research Assistants

-Ashley Douglass is a junior, double majoring in Speech, Language, and Hearing Sciences and Human Development and Family Sciences.
+Ashley Douglass is a senior, double majoring in Speech, Language, and Hearing Sciences and Human Development and Family Sciences.
 She is interested in how TBI’s and cognitive disorders affect the production and processing of speech.
 She also hopes to gain more insight on brain imaging.
 After graduation, Ashley plans on attending graduate school for either speech pathology or audiology.

 Lab Affiliates and Collaborators